 Shortly after our Western Express case was filed in the US District Court for the Middle District of Tennessee, the Court granted Western Express’ request to put it on hold until New Prime was decided.
 Now that the Supreme Court has decided the New Prime case, we expect active litigation in our case to begin again.

 Important Actions During the Stay– Posted August 3, 2018

 The District Court stayed activity including discovery in this action (that is, put it on hold) until the U.S. Supreme Court decides certain issues in another case, New Prime v.
 Oliveira.
 The Supreme Court will hear oral argument in the New Prime case on October 3, 2018, and it is unlikely that the Court will issue a decision until the spring or summer of 2019.
-Although the case is stayed, “owner operators” employed by Western Express who leased a truck from New Horizons can still join the action by filing a Consent to Sue form.

 During the wait, it is important that people who have joined or are considering joining the action in the future keep us updated on any changes to contact information and preserve any documents or electronic information related to their employment.
 (Although drivers are not required to have documentary or electronic evidence, if you do have it you must not discard or destroy it.)
 It is also important to preserve memories.
 We encourage anyone who is willing to provide information about Western Express and New Horizon’s “owner operator” practices to call our office.

 Case is Stayed Pending Supreme Court Review of New Prime v.
 Oliveira – Posted April 6, 2018